HardlyDifficult/Tutorials/Chapter5.md

 }
 ```

+ - Select the camera:
- - Add it to the camera and disable the component.
+   - Add **ScreenShake** and disable the component.
+   - Add **EnableComponentsOnLevelLoad**.
- - Add EnableComponentsOnLevelLoad, add screenshake to the list to enable on almost complete.
+     - Add ScreenShake to the list to enable on 'almost complete'.

 <hr></details><br>
-<details><summary>TODO</summary>

-TODO
+<details open><summary>What did that do?</summary>

+ScreenShake moves the camera up/down/left/right to create a shaking effect.
+This component is enabled when the intro sequence is 'almost complete', and that event aligns with the cloud bouncing - making it look like the cloud is shaking the platforms into place.

 <hr></details>